Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group

 \subsection{Equivalence between descent and hyperelliptic descent}

-By the proof of~\cite[Corollary 1.6.6]{huggins}, a hyperelliptic descent to $k$ for $\Xm$ exists if $k$ is finite; we therefore assume it to be infinite throughout this paper.
-A fundamental result of Mestre~\cite{mestre} tells us that if $g$ is even, then if $\Xm$ descends, it descends hyperelliptically.
+A fundamental result of Mestre~\cite{mestre} tells us that if $g$ is even, then the curve $\Xm$ descends if and only if it descends hyperelliptically.
 However, when $g \geq 3$ is odd, this need not be the case.
-A counterexample is given in the discussion after Proposition 4.14 in~\cite{lr2012}.
-Due to the simpler nature of hyperelliptic descents, it would be useful to know in what other cases this equivalence remains true.
-The reasoning in~\cite{lr2012} shows that if the reduced automorphism group $\Gbar = \Aut_{K} (\Xm) / \iota$ is trivial, then counterexamples exist for all odd $g \geq 3$ as long as pointless conics over $k$ exist, as for example in the typical case where $k$ is a number field.
-We now turn to the case $\Gbar \cong \CG_2$; this case will turn out to be fundamental.
+A counterexample is given in the discussion after~\cite[Prop.4.13]{lr2012}.
+Due to the simpler nature of hyperelliptic descent, we now first study in which other cases the equivalence indicated by Mestre continues to hold.